What types of exercise & when should training weighted vests be used?

 It also goes without saying that by adding extra weight to your run, you increase your cardio health.
 The extra weight within the vest will force your heart and muscles to work that little bit harder, which in turn will quickly increase and prime your body's efficiency.

 Changing or adding to the weight of your CrossFit vest

-If bodybuilding workouts are more your style then you should definitely be looking to add the heaviest weights to the vest and adjust the weight depending on your workout.
+If bodybuilding workouts are more your style then you should definitely be looking to add the heaviest weights (and maybe a dipping belt) to the vest and adjust the weight depending on your workout.

 This body weight vest is designed with adjustable vest weights at its core, so you can adjust the max weight by adding additional weights, making it a much more affordable strength training item than regular vests, and a better fit for most body types.